-An etiologic agent has not yet been definitively identified; therefore there are no commercial laboratory tests to test patients for this illness.
+An etiologic agent has not yet been definitively identified; therefore, there are no commercial laboratory tests to test patients for this illness.
 It is still unclear as to whether antibiotic treatment is necessary or beneficial for patients diagnosed with STARI.
 Nevertheless, physicians often treat patients with oral antibiotics as the illness so closely resembles Lyme disease.
 Contact your physician if you think you might have STARI, or any symptoms of illness that develop within two weeks of tick exposure.
-Prevention measures for STARI are similar to other tickborne diseases: avoid tick-infested areas, frequently check to identify and remove ticks properly, and use tick repellant when indicated.
+Prevention measures for STARI are like other tickborne diseases: avoid tick-infested areas, frequently check to identify and remove ticks properly, and use tick repellant when indicated.

 All persons are susceptible to STARI, but persons who spend long amounts of time outdoors are more likely to be bitten by infected ticks.
 Personal tick bite prevention precautions should be taken before undergoing summer activities, especially during the spring and summer months.

 Southern Tick-Associated Rash Illness is not a reportable disease in Oklahoma.

 The best way to protect yourself from STARI and other tickborne diseases is to prevent tick bites.
 Personal tick bite prevention precautions include:

 - Wear light colored clothing to make ticks easier to see.

 - Wear long-sleeved shirts and long pants tucked into sock to deprive ticks of attachment sites.